When going over some large files on my computer, I came across quite a few of pst-files and ost-files in various locations.

 Archive.pst is the default name which Archive or AutoArchive uses to move (not copy!) your older items to.

 When you don’t have an archive.pst file, don’t worry.
 By default, AutoArchive is disabled and it only gets created when you enable it.
 However, you don’t have to use AutoArchive if you don’t want to and living without an archive.pst is perfectly healthy.

 Proper pst-backup files are created when you close Outlook and copy the pst-file to a safe backup location.
 For more on this see: Backup and Restore all Outlook data.

 Starting with Outlook 2010, new pst-files, which are created when an account is being configured, are named after the email address of the account it is associated with.

 In the end, this really is only just a name and not a limitation in any way.
 When you have multiple POP3 accounts, you can configure them to also deliver to this pst-file even when the email address is different.
 No problems there!

 However, renaming a pst-file is not recommended when it is still associated with an email account.
 When you do, make sure that you select the correct pst-file when Outlook asks you for the location of the (now missing) pst-file.
 Selecting a different pst-file can lead to a corrupt mail profile.

 Ost-files with “This computer only” folders

 As said before, ost-files are “only a cache”.
-This holds true for Exchange accounts but not always for IMAP accounts in Outlook 2013 and Outlook 2016.
+This holds true for Exchange accounts but not always for IMAP accounts in Outlook 2013 and later.

 These type of accounts can also have folders within the ost-file which have “This computer only” behind them.
 In that case, you cannot blindingly delete the ost-file or rename it to .old.
 Doing so will result in the loss of the content within these folders.